 When establishing the framework for a remote workplace, institute these five policies for a successful outcome.

-- Precise Communication: Since employees located off-site are not visible, it can be challenging to engage everyone during meetings and daily interactions.
+Since employees located off-site are not visible, it can be challenging to engage everyone during meetings and daily interactions.
 You want to foster a sense of the entire team being together.
 Video conferencing increases communication by 30% with multiple cameras and microphones versus audio-only setups, according to Owl Labs State of Remote Work.
 Consider the cloud-based team collaboration tool, Slack, which provides real-time messaging, search and archiving capabilities.
-Pricing ranges from free for small teams to $12.50/per user, per month for larger organizations.

 It is important to implement these core practices when managing the remote workforce.
 Clear communication is the key to success.
 Proper delegation also plays an integral role between the manager and the employee since daily face-to-face interaction is non-existent.
 The remote employee can then take ownership and feel empowered when projects are completed.